Arequipa, Peru – South America 2011

 Within the United States, we offer leadership and creativity programs that offer community-building experiences and directly address the challenges that self-directed learners face on a daily basis.
 Our most popular domestic program is the Writing Retreat, which takes its inspiration from National Novel-Writing Month.
 (Read the FAQ to learn more about our U.S.-based programs.)

 We offer a handful of organized group trips and programs each year:

 The Writing Retreat is our most popular U.S.-based program, and it’s the only program which we’ve repeated multiple times.
-We run the retreat for one month in the fall (October/November) in a rented hostel which accommodates our group of 20-25 young adult writers plus 4-5 staff.
-Previous Writing Retreats have taken place on the Oregon coast, Durango (Colorado), and Cape Cod (Massachusetts).
+We run the retreat for one month in the fall (October/November) in a rented hostel which accommodates our group of roughly 25 young adult writers plus four staff.
+Previous Writing Retreats have taken place on the Oregon coast, Crested Butte (Colorado), Durango (Colorado), and Cape Cod (Massachusetts).
 Applications for each year’s Writing Retreat typically open in January.

 Our creativity and leadership programs started in 2010 when Blake ran two multi-week programs in Ashland, Oregon, under the banner of Homeschool Leadership Retreats.
 He then merged Homeschool Leadership Retreats with Unschool Adventures and ran two shorter programs in Asheville, North Carolina (ZTC Camp and The Asheville Intensive).
 These programs focused on the tools necessary to succeed as a creatively focused, young adult self-directed learner—whether college-bound or not.